Box 1198 (Mailing Address)

 This lively program is designed for 3 1/2 - 5 yr olds.
 Join us for stories, songs, fingerplays and puppets.
 Program runs for 45 minutes and parents are invited to attend or to spend some quiet time reading upstairs.

-The bookclub meets monthly during the fall and winter to discuss a wide variety of fiction, non-fiction and biography.
+The bookclub meets monthly during the winter and spring to discuss a wide variety of fiction, non-fiction and biography.
 The choices range from popular fiction to classics to Canadian selections.
-The next meeting will be Saturday, March 21st to discuss "Battle Hymn of the Tiger Mother" by Amy Chua.
-The winter/spring reading list is now available at the library desk.
+The fall session of the bookclub will begin Saturday, October 17 at 11am to discuss "House of Sand and Fog" by Andre Dubus at the new library 9533 Main Street.
+The fall reading list is available at the library desk.
+All bookclub members are invited to attend BookChat September 22nd at the present location 9525 Wharton Street to share what you've been reading over the summer.

 This volunteer group has been active at the Summerland Library since 1999.
 Volunteers bring library materials to those that are homebound and cannot get into the library.
 If you are interested in joining this group of dedicated volunteers please ask at the circulation desk.